genenetwork/genenetwork3/README.md

 - SPARQL_ENDPOINT (ex: "http://localhost:9082/sparql")
 - RQTL_WRAPPER (ex: "~/genenetwork3/scripts/rqtl_wrapper.R")
 - XAPIAN_DB_PATH (ex: "/export/data/genenetwork/xapian")
+- TMPDIR

-TMPDIR also needs to be set correctly for the R script(s) (previously there was an issue with it being set to /tmp instead of ~/genenetwork3/tmp)
+TMPDIR also needs to be set correctly for the R script(s) because they pass results on as files on the local system (previously there was an issue with it being set to /tmp instead of ~/genenetwork3/tmp)

 ## Command-Line Utility Scripts